prohousingpgh/zoning_classifications/README.md

 **All of the source data** that was used in the analysis is [available here](https://drive.google.com/drive/folders/1tAAWBCRdL9UOF101u-l9g13xcutG1jkU?usp=sharing), and the python script and results are contained in this GitHub repository.

-We wrote a Python script to take each parcel and determine what it's base zoning (i.e. R1A-L, RM-M, UC-E, etc) and which of the overlays, environmental designations, and historical designations exist.
+We developed a script to iterate through each parcel and determine what it's base zoning (i.e. R1A-L, RM-M, UC-E, etc) is and which of the overlays, environmental designations, and historical designations exist.

-The Python script generates a csv, where for each city parcel it shows which of the designations exist, and creates a "zoning_summary" formatted as follows:
+The script generates a csv, where for each city parcel it shows which of the designations exist, and creates a "zoning_summary" formatted as follows:
 BaseZoning[-Density/Subdistrict][-Overlay-Overlay....-Overlay]

 All properties will have a BaseZoning, but -Density and -Overlay will only be there if there are applicable density, subdistrict, overlay, or environmental designations exist for that property.

 So for example, if a property is in Single Family Attached, Medium Density area and is covered by the IZ overlay and the Landslide Prone overlay, it's zoning designation would be as follows:
 R1A-M-IZ-LS

+Additionally, the script generates a summary csv, which finds each unique "zoning_summary" and computes how many parcels share that zoning designation.

 Overlay Legend
 |Overlay Name|Overlay Code|